 In our 11 litters to date, we have a few highlights and more accomplishments are coming.
 Dogs we have kept for ourselves we have:

-- completed UD, CDX and CD obedience titles on 3 different English Cocker Spaniels of our own breeding in the last eight months of 2014
+- completed UD, CDX and CD obedience titles on 3 different English Cocker Spaniels of our own breeding in the last eight months of 2014 (Olivia, and her sons TUX and Crosby)

 English Cocker Spaniels that we have bred and sold to other fanciers have accomplished the following: